WAN-Solutions/wan24-Core/src/Wan24-Core/README.md

 // Remove an item from the cache if(cache.TryRemove("key")?.Item is AutoDisposer<ItemType> removedItemDisposer)
+    removedItemDisposer.ShouldDispose = true;
+if(cache.TryRemove("key")?.Item is AutoDisposer<ItemType> removedItemDisposer)
     await removedItemDisposer.SetShouldDisposeAsync();

-// Clear the cache while the cache is still serving items foreach(InMemoryCacheEntry<AutoDisposer<ItemType>> entry in cache.Clear())
-    await entry.Item.SetShouldDisposeAsync();
 ```

 **WARNING**: If the cache is being disposed, all cached items will be
 disposed, too, no matter if they're still in use or not!

 **CAUTION**: If the `InMemoryCacheOptions.MaxItemSize` value was set, and an
-oversized item is being added, an `OutOfMemoryException` will be thrown.
+oversized disposable item is being added, an `OutOfMemoryException` will be
+thrown.

 ### `IInMemoryCacheItem` interface